marmarek/qubesos.github.io/de/pages/donate.md

 ---
 layout: default
 title:  DE Donate to Qubes
+permalink: /de/donate/
+ref: 1
 lang: de
-ref: 1
-permalink: /de/donate/
 redirect_from:
 - /doc/Donations/
 - /wiki/Donations/
 ---

+# DE

-# DE Donate to Qubes – Your Support Counts!
+# Donate to Qubes – Your Support Counts!

 ## Ways to Donate
 We accept monetary donations via Bitcoin and credit card in the following three ways: